 Much of the district is covered in a putrid sea of trash.
 Broken sewerage and water pipes leave large pools of fetid water along the main boulevards.
 Not so long ago, a hepatitis epidemic ran through the area.
 Unemployment and crime, are off the charts.
 Many children don’t attend school.
 Recently listed as the worst place on the planet to take a short vacation, Stolipinovo is a parallel world that defies belief, just a short drive from the heart of Plovdiv, Bulgaria.
 This is the largest Gypsy ghetto in Europe.

 Along with a Nepalese photojournalist, and two local Bulgarian girls roped into providing translation duties, we walked to Stolipinovo from the city centre of Plovdiv, Bulgaria.
 It’s only about a two or three kilometer journey.
 Chatting on the way, I discovered that neither of the local girls had ever walked around “the ghetto”, but both seemed somewhat curious.
 Until now, they had only read and seen tales from Stolipinovo in the local media – dominated by reports of drugs, murder, crime, and poverty.
-Now, they would see for themselves just what the ghetto down the street was really like.
+Now, they would see for themselves just what the ghetto down the street was all about.

 Unfortunately, the girls missed seeing a heavy-set man shouting aggressively at me, from four levels up in an apartment building.
 He motioned me to wait, slammed his window, and the window then fell all four floors, crashing to the ground in front of me.
 In the shadow of several apartment blocks, surrounded by dirt and mud, standing next to around twenty live sheep, for some reason I decided to wait for this man.